Erik Buell: Buell American Motorcycles, subsidiary of Harley-Davidson

 In 1987, Devin Battley smuggled Erik Buell onto a cruise ship for the Harley-Davidson annual dealer's meeting.
 Battley told Harley-Davidson then-CEO, Vaughn Beals, that Buell could give the company a performance image with no risk to Harley.
 They set up a table for Buell to speak with dealers; by the end of the cruise he had deposits and orders for 25 motorcycles.
 Attendees such as Bill Bartels, Don Tilley, Devin Battley and Frank Ulicki later become some of Buells most successful dealers.

 In the 1990s, Buell reformed his house as the 'Buell Motorcycle Company' in which Harley-Davidson invested a 51% interest.
-Harley-Davidson bought complete control of Buell Motorcycle in 2003, and distributed all Buell motorcycles through select Harley-Davidson dealerships.
-Erik Buell remained responsible for the engineering and design of all Buell motorcycles.
+Harley-Davidson bought all of Buell Motorcycle in 2003, and distributed Buell motorcycles through select Harley-Davidson dealerships.
+Erik Buell remained responsible for the engineering and design.

 Buell led the company to create some of the most innovative, usable sport bikes under the XB series of Buell Motorcycles.
 Using inventions like a twin spar hollow aluminum frame to house the fuel and create chassis rigidity, a hollow swing arm to house the oil, and an underslung exhaust pipe, he was able to keep the center of gravity low for optimum handling.
-During this time, using the 45° V-twin Harley-Davidson, re-worked to produce 30% more horsepower than the standard HD Sportster engine.
-For the 2008 model year, Buell introduced a new water cooled, 1125cc, 72 degree V-twin engine developed in cooperation with Rotax for the Buell 1125R and 1125CR(2009) producing 146 bhp.
+He used the 45° V-twin Harley-Davidson, re-worked to produce 30% more horsepower than the standard HD Sportster engine.
+For the 2008 model year, Buell introduced a water cooled, 1125cc, 72 degree V-twin engine developed in cooperation with Rotax for the Buell 1125R and 1125CR(2009) producing 146 bhp.

 On October 15, 2009, amid the economic crisis, Harley-Davidson announced that production of Buell motorcycles would cease on October 30, 2009.

 Erik Buell Racing

 In November 2009, after being dropped by Harley-Davidson, Buell launched Erik Buell Racing.
 The firm produced and supported race-only versions of the Buell 1125R.
-His most recent creations, now unrestricted by Harley-Davidson, the EBR 1190RS, the 1190RX and the 1190SX.
-The 1190 models are powered by the similar water cooled, 72 degree V-twin that powered the Buell 1125.
-The engines have been re-engineered with a displacement of 1190cc, with a substantial power boost to 185 hp and 102 ft-lbs. of torque.
+His most recent creations, unrestricted by Harley-Davidson, were the EBR 1190RS, the 1190RX and the 1190SX.
+The 1190 models were powered by the similar water cooled, 72 degree V-twin that powered the Buell 1125.
+The engines were re-engineered with a displacement of 1190cc, with a substantial power boost to 185 hp and 102 ft-lbs. of torque.

 During July 2013 the Wall Street Journal reported Hero MotoCorp, a maker of high-end street motorcycles bought a 49.2% stake in Erik Buell Racing LLC, for $25 million.
-The remaining stake is held by Erik Buell, the founding chairman and chief executive...
+The remaining stake is held by founding chairman and chief executive Erik Buell.